lrotermund/blog/content/about.md

 <p class="company">Pixelwerker GmbH, on-site in 34131 Kassel, Germany</p>

 I worked as a lead software developer at
-[pixelwerker GmbH](https://pixelwerker.de/) after I graduated and was responsible for the development of big web platforms based on Laravel, complex and customized WordPress applications, own WordPress themes and plugins, as well as the roll-out and support of a CI/CD process and a Docker based software
+[Pixelwerker GmbH](https://pixelwerker.de/) after I graduated and was responsible for the development of big web platforms based on Laravel, complex and customized WordPress applications, own WordPress themes and plugins, as well as the roll-out and support of a CI/CD process and a Docker based software